British Airways 747 First Class London to San Francisco Review

 BGI Verdict

-Overall, we really enjoyed our British Airways 747 First Class Avios redemption flight to San Francisco.
-What the seat and entertainment technology lacked was made up by the attentive service, excellent wine selection, and some plane food that surprised us.
-We’d happily spend our points and 2-for-1 vouchers on another BA First flight.
-Given the quality of other business and first class products, we’d think long and hard before paying cash for a BA First ticket.
+Overall, we really enjoyed our British Airways 747 first class Avios redemption flight to San Francisco.
+The seat and entertainment tech felt dated, but the attentive service, excellent wine list and surprisingly good food did a lot of heavy lifting.
+We’d happily spend our Avios and 2-for-1 vouchers on another BA first class flight.
+Given the quality of some other business and first class products, though, we’d think very carefully before paying cash for BA First.

 BG1 Tip